jfmdev/aFileDialog/Readme.md

 aFileDialog
 ===========

+> IMPORTANT: This branch is deprecated and will be not longer maintained.

 **aFileDialog** is an Android library which implements a simple and easy to use _file chooser_.

 His main features are: